Welcome to the Student Disability Service

 Please contact Leslie Hempling, Coordinator of Student Disability Services at firstname.lastname@example.org or 610-690-5014 to arrange an intake appointment.
 We are happy to hold initial appointments for incoming students by phone.
 If at all possible, please submit documentation of your disability in advance so that we can review it prior to talking with you.
 We recommend that you contact us as early as possible since some accommodations (e.g., electronic books, interpreters, etc.) can take a several weeks to arrange.
 We want to be sure that your needs are met in time for classes.

 Visit the Accommodations Process and the Documentation Guidelines sections in the "For Students" section of this website for all details.

 Important Note about Housing and Dining Accommodations

 If you are seeking Housing Accommodations, please also visit the Disabilty Housing Accommodations site to begin that process.If you are seeking Dining Accommodations for food allergies and related dining issues, please submit a Food Allergy Form [pdf] along with your medical documentation to the Worth Health Center.
-The Health Service will contact you to discuss your needs and will help you coordinate with the Dining Service.
-It is also helpful to submit a copy of your Food Allergy form to the Student Disability Service so that we can help you coordinate any other needs among dining, housing, extracurricular programs and classes.
+The Health Center will contact you to discuss your needs and will help you coordinate with Dining Services.
+It is also helpful to submit a copy of your Food Allergy form to Student Disability Service so that we can help you coordinate any other needs among dining, housing, extracurricular programs, and classes.